JaimieHemmings/fstop/README.md

 - [Chrome Dev Tools](https://www.google.com/intl/en_uk/chrome/) - used to aid in debugging and testing compatibility

 - [Photoshop](https://www.adobe.com/uk/products/photoshop.html) - Used for the editing of image sizes and formats

+- [a11y](https://webaim.org/resources/contrastchecker/) - Used to check for accessibility issues relating to contrast

+- [Lighthouse](https://pagespeed.web.dev/) - used to check site performance and compatibility

 ### Payment Processing Platform Used